Thinking of writing for The Conversation? Steven Vass outlines the benefits for academics.

 4. Minimum hassle

 We know you’re super busy so we have streamlined the process as much as possible.
-We only commission academics to write about exactly what they know about and our word counts are usually 600-800 words.
+We only commission academics to write about exactly what they know about and our word count is usually around 800 words.
 We read through, ask you any necessary questions and then send you an edit to look over and amend.